Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Experimental Setup

 \subsection{Benchmarks}

-In this paper, extensive simulation results are provided and comprehensive comparisons between the proposed scheme with several existing benchmarks are conducted.
-In order to highlight the superiority and importance of multimodality fusion, three uni-modal data based schemes are designed and fine-tuned to perform the same proactive beamforming task.
+In this paper, extensive simulation results are provided and comprehensive comparisons between the proposed scheme with several existing benchmarks are conducted.\footnote{{Regarding the benchmark schemes, the experimental parameter settings are set to be consistent with those given in \cite{shaham2019fast,liu2020radar,mu2021integrated,alrabeiah2020millimeter} and the measurements in KF-T are set to ground truth values in the following experiments to ensure fair comparisons.}} In order to highlight the superiority and importance of multimodality fusion, three uni-modal data based schemes are designed and fine-tuned to perform the same proactive beamforming task.

 \begin{itemize} \item \textbf{KF-based tracking (KF-T)}: A typical KF is adopted to track the vehicle's motion parameters, where ground truth values added with noises serve as the observation values.